tjperry07/personal-site/_posts/2020-06-30-pandoc-ripple.md

 * [Pandoc](https://pandoc.org/) can be used to stitch files together into a semblance of a static site.
 * [Lunr](https://lunrjs.com/guides/getting_started.html) can be used as an offline search.

 With this information in hand I started researching.
 I was in that predicament other technical writers find themselves in.
 Do I have time to write this myself or can I find something that is open-source?
+Thankfully, I was able to find two resources pretty quickly.

 The two resources that I found and changed for my needs, [Rippledoc.py](http://www.unexpected-vortices.com/sw/rippledoc/index.html) and [Lunr-Index-and-Search-for-Static-Sites](https://github.com/BLE-LTER/Lunr-Index-and-Search-for-Static-Sites).
 I am not going to explain setup for each one, you can visit the [repo](https://github.com/tjperry07/pandoc-local-site) I made or visit each tool for more on configuration options.

 ## Rippledoc